-Figure G-1 – Pick report for S-104 test data
+Figure F-1 – Pick report for S-104 test data

 As a practical example, S-104 datasets were produced as a suitable format to deliver different kinds of water level data in one file.
 A regular data transfer via FTP has been established and the S-104 data has been integrated in a WMS for a highly frequented region.
 The “pick report” portrayal has been implemented.
 It has been confirmed by consensus of a user workshop that the display of water level data as a pick report like specified in S-104 is good practice.

-G-2 Depth Adjustment in ECDIS
+F-2 Depth Adjustment in ECDIS